UniversalDependencies/docs/_bgs/template-index.md

 ## References
 * DuBois, Carl & DuBois, Lauretta (1991).
 Tagabawa Grammar Essentials.
 Summer Institute of Linguistics.
-* DuBois, Carl & DuBois, Lauretta (2005).
-Tagabawa Texts.
-Studies in Philippine Languages & Cultures.
-Vol 14.
-Summer Institute of Linguistics.
-* DuBois, Carl (2025).
-The Focus System and Participant Roles of Tagabawa.
-Summer Insitute of Linguistics.
 * Marfa, Geoffrey & Cooke, Mary Jane (2023).
 “Gemo Ni”: A Grammar Note on Tagabawa Verbs.
 In Journal of Social Work and Science Education.
 Vol 4 (2).
 Page 373-384.
 E-ISSN 2723-6919, P-ISSN 2746-0827
+* Nikolaus P. Himmelmann (2005).
+Typological characteristics.
+In Alexander Adelaar and Nikolaus P. Himmelmann (eds.): The Austronesian Languages of Asia and Madagascar.
+Routledge, London and New York.